When I first came across the term ELF (English as a Lingua Franca) a few years ago, I literally thought it had something to do with, well...

 By the end of the course:

-1. ...you will have taken an in-depth look at ELF research, as well as some of the criticisms and controversies surrounding it;
+1. ...you will have taken an in-depth (but PRACTICAL) look at ELF research, as well as some of the criticisms and controversies surrounding it, so that you can start applying it in your day-to-day teaching;

-2. ...you will have evaluated different research paradigms which try to make sense of the international nature of English;
+2. ...you will have evaluated different research paradigms which try to make sense of the international nature of English in order to teach classes that are more relevant to your learners' needs;

-3. ...you will understand what practical implications ELF has for ELT;
+3. ...you will understand what practical implications ELF has for ELT, so that you can quickly and easily make your teaching more research-based;

-4. ...you will be better able to help your students be more intelligible in international contexts;
+4. ...you will be better able to help your students be more intelligible in international contexts so that your classes will be more effective;

-5. ...you will have critically evaluated the language models presented in course books and learnt how to adapt them to reflect the global nature of English;
+5. ...you will have critically evaluated the language models presented in course books to be able to easily adapt them to reflect the global nature of English;

-6. ...you will have seen and created your own teaching materials that promote international English;
+6. ...you will have seen and created your own teaching materials that promote international English so that you're ready for your upcoming classes;

-7. ...you will understand the importance of intercultural communicative competence and how to promote it in class.
+7. ...you will understand the importance of intercultural communicative competence and how to promote it in class to better prepare your learners to use English effectively.

 So, by the end of the course, you will not only have read and reflected on the latest developments in ELT, but you will also walk away with an array of activities and a new ELF perspective to inform your practice.